DrewNaylor/MSOfficeAppLauncherNext32/README.md

 I am not associated with Microsoft in any way, shape, or form.
 I just thought this application (my App Launcher for Office) would be useful to people.
 I have checked online for application launchers for Office to see if anyone else had already made one but I didn't find any except for a general-purpose launcher which looked kinda slow to use.
 Don't get me wrong, it looks nice, it's just not something I would use.

-If you want general information about this project, be sure to check the wiki on the right-hand side.
-It's the button that looks like an open book.
+If you want general information about this project, be sure to check the wiki at the top of this page.
+It's the button that looks like an open book to the right of the "Pull Requests" tab.
 Otherwise, keep reading.

 --